 According to Dan Bortolotti from Canadian Couch Potato, there is a perfect portfolio out there for investors.

-Actually, this type of portfolio is well within everyone’s reach and Dan Bortolotti describes eloquently how to build it in the MoneySense Guide to the Perfect Portfolio.
-For the rock-bottom price of $9.95, yup, that’s it, you can get Dan Bortolotti’s roadmap for the do-it-yourself investor.
+According to Dan this type of portfolio is well within everyone’s reach – and he describes it well in the MoneySense Guide to the Perfect Portfolio.

 Chapter 1 – Change The Way You Think

 Like most endeavours in life if you’re not willing to think differently, you’re unlikely to act differently.
 Same goes for investing, at least that’s my experience.
 Right from the start of this book, Dan tells us to think differently so we can invest differently.

 “The Couch Potato strategy, also called index investing or passive investing, is not new” writes Dan.
 It’s been around for many decades but if you’re new to index investing or investing in general, it might seem new.
 This is because indexing in Canada is largely overshadowed by the massive actively managed machine called mutual funds.

 While mutual funds are popular for many reasons; easy to buy and contribute to name a few, they have one major drawback – they can cost you lots of money.
 Dan informs us “the median annual expense ratio of a Canadian equity fund is more than 2%, and the figure for Canadian bond funds is more than 1.14% – among the highest in the world.”
 What do high mutual fund fees mean?
 To you as an investor, they could mean plenty.
 Over a 25-year period, $10,000 invested in a (typical) Canadian balanced fund with a management expense ratio (MER) of 2.68% would cost you over $15,000.